WolfLycanorcant/hide-inventory-header/README.md

 Hide Currency Row in Item Sheets

-This script is designed for use in Foundry Virtual Tabletop (Foundry VTT) to hide the currency row within item sheets.
+This addon is designed for use in Foundry Virtual Tabletop (Foundry VTT) to hide the currency row within item sheets.
 It provides a simple customization that can help streamline item sheet layouts by removing unnecessary currency information.

 Features